PostgreSQL Database Management and Usage

 PostgreSQL

-in the software package list. - Select the desired version of PostgreSQL (ServBay supports multiple versions, such as PostgreSQL 10 through 17).
+in the package list. - Select your desired PostgreSQL version (ServBay supports multiple versions, e.g., PostgreSQL 10 through 17).

 - Click the install button to begin installation.